-A step-by-step guide to boiling eggs in Electric Kettle
+A step-by-step guide on How to boil eggs in Electric Kettle

 1. Settle Eggs at room temperature

-Take out the eggs out of the refrigerator let them settle at room temperature.
+Take the eggs out of the fridge and let them settle at room temperature in your kitchen.
 If you want it to be faster, immerse the eggs at slightly warm water.

 2. Prepare the Kettle